aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

    feedback from the community on this RFC, we don't know for sure if the proposed migration for those customers is reasonable.

 ### What is the high-level project plan?

-This project will have two main phases:
+This project will have two phases:

 #### Phase 1 — Remove large files & minify as much as possible